its-Moha/Notes-App/README.md

 # 📗My-Notes-App
+Taking notes is an important way for people to record information they want to retain.
+Note It! make it easier to store notes with its simplistic UI and the user is able to manage the notes easily.

+# 📲Features

 🔗_ Linking an ArrayList to a ListView with the help of an ArrayAdapter.\
 🏃🏻_ Using an Intent to jump between two Activities and sending data through Intents.\